domschrei/theremin/blog.md

 ![All of the periphery I use for playing: The instrument itself, a triple foot switch, and some cupboard "gloves" which look idiotic but provide an optimal surface for the sensors](http://dominikschreiber.de/theremin/theremin-periphery-small.jpg)
 _All of the periphery I use for playing: The instrument itself, a triple foot switch, and some cupboard "gloves" which look idiotic but provide an optimal surface for the sensors_

-Over the course of the last two weeks, I developed a sensor-driven, Theremin-like instrument, being played completely touchless.
-In the context of a study project in 2015, I got in touch with <a href="https://www.tinkerforge.com/en/">Tinkerforge</a> sensors providing high-level access to interesting sensor data.
+Over the course of about two weeks, I developed a sensor-driven, Theremin-like instrument, being played completely touchless.
+In the context of a study project in 2015, I got in touch with [Tinkerforge](https://www.tinkerforge.com/en/) sensors providing high-level access to interesting sensor data.
 At that time I thought that it would be neat to make some kind of Theremin out of the distance sensors.
 Now, I actually went through with it and developed a framework featuring fun and interesting ways to play the instrument.

 ## A software proof-of-concept